Saint-Gilles, Belgium: Beginnings as Obbrussel

 In 1670, following orders from the Spanish government, the Count of Monterey built a fort in Obbrussel as part of the fortifications of Brussels to protect the City of Brussels against possible attacks.
 Erected in 1675, this fort was dismantled in the following century to give way to several important toll roads and urban development.
-The name of the Barrière de Saint-Gilles/Bareel van Sint-Gillis neighbourhood (literally "Barrier of Saint Gilles") still commemorates those tolls to this day.
+The name of the Barrière de Saint-Gilles/Bareel van Sint-Gillis neighbourhood (literally "Barrier of Saint Giles") still commemorates those tolls to this day.

 French Regime until today

 During the French regime, on 31 August 1795, the village, by now called Saint-Gilles after its patron saint and main church, merged with neighbouring villages to form Uccle.
 Four years later, it gained its independence again, with its own mayor and municipal council.
 In 1830, Brussels became the capital of newly founded Belgium.
 As a result, the rural village of Saint-Gilles, known for centuries for its cabbage cultivation, went through an unprecedented construction spree.
 The population increased from 2,500 around 1800 to more than 33,000 in 1880 to a peak of 60,000 in 1910.

 The street pattern was completely remodelled in the 1860s by the architect and urbanist Victor Besme.
-It was around that time that the Avenue Louise/Louizalaan, Brussels-South railway station, and the new Church of Saint Gilles were built, to be followed soon after by the new jail and Municipal Hall.
-Today, Saint-Gilles is one of the densest municipalities of the Brussels agglomeration.
+It was around that time that the Avenue Louise/Louizalaan, Brussels-South railway station, and the new Church of St. Gilles were built, to be followed soon after by the new prison and Municipal Hall.
+Nowadays, Saint-Gilles is one of the densest municipalities of the Brussels agglomeration.